 On the ACT Writing section, you'll be presented with an issue and then three perspectives on that issue.
 You then have 40 minutes to write a unified essay that addresses the following two tasks:

-- Explain how your opinion and at least one of the other three perspectives are related.
+#2: Explain how your opinion and at least one other perspective is related.

 The scoring system for the resulting essay is fairly complex.
 Two graders score your essay in 4 domains from 1-6, giving you a total potential score of 12 in each domain.
 Your scores between the four domains are then averaged to get your overall score from 2-12.
 For more on ACT Writing scoring, see our complete breakdown.

 It's important to note that your score on the Writing section does not affect your composite score.
 However, it is a part of your English-Language Arts subscore, for which your English, Reading, and Writing scores (scaled to a 1-36 score range to calculate the ELA score) are averaged and rounded to the nearest whole number.

 The Writing section will also cost you an extra $16-17.

 It's a little-known fact that the first step in grading your ACT essay is solving an elaborate maze.